 However, through personal struggles in my own life, I listened to where God wanted me to go and what He had planned.
 During that time God had placed a therapist in my life, and through our work together, it was revealed to me that becoming a therapist was exactly where God wanted me to be.

 More About Me/On a Personal Note

-My amazing husband and I have been together for 10 years.
-We met in EMT school and have two daughters.
+I was born and raised in the Pacific Northwest.
+My amazing husband and I have been together for 11 years.
+We met in EMT school and have three daughters.
 Being a mama has been one of the greatest gifts that God has ever given me.

 I enjoy spending time with my family.
-On weekends, we like to watch movies together, cheer on the Seahawks, and go to church.
+On weekends, we like to watch movies, cheer on the Seahawks, and spend time outside together.
 When I am not at home with my family, I enjoy being with friends and working out.
 I love to hike and climb mountains, especially on the Olympic Peninsula.
 God’s artistry and beauty are beyond breathtaking in those moments.
 I also enjoy crafting and DIY projects, home decorating, reading, traveling to Hawaii, and one-on-one time with my husband.

 Areas of Expertise/Specialties

 - Abandonment and Neglect

 - Individual Counseling

 - Relationship Issues